 The coronavirus crisis has forced many of us to make big changes to adapt.
 Employees have had to quickly learn how to work from home, contend with sharing small spaces with family members all day, and take on additional caretaking or home-schooling responsibilities.

 All of these changes are driving up stress and anxiety—and leading to increased rates of employee burnout.
-Because burnout can have significant negative effects on an organization, it’s vital that leaders take steps to prevent, reduce, and manage burnout in their team members.
+Because burnout can have significant negative effects on an organization and its workplace wellness, it’s vital that leaders take steps to prevent, reduce, and manage burnout in their team members.

 Related: Guide to Managing Burnout [download]